Jill Coit: Biography

 Coit was born Jill Lonita Billiot in Lafitte, Louisiana; she grew up in New Orleans.
 She is of Native American descent.
 Her upbringing was apparently normal and without any major trauma or unusual features, and she was described as popular at her school.
-However, Coit did not fare well academically and dropped out of high school in 1961 to marry her first husband.
+She did not fare well academically and dropped out of high school in 1961 to marry her first husband.
 Less than a year later she filed for divorce and liquidated their shared bank accounts.

-She married for a second time, to Steven Moore, and gave birth to a son in 1964, filing for divorce soon afterwards.
+She married for a second time, to Steven Moore, and gave birth to a son in 1964, filing for divorce soon afterward.

 William Clark Coit, Jr.

 Coit married engineer William Clark Coit, Jr. in January 1966 in Louisiana, while still legally married to Moore.
 The couple had two children, William Andrew Coit (called Andrew) and William Coit III.
 William Coit, Jr. adopted Jill's son from her previous marriage.

-William Coit, Jr. was killed on March 29, 1972, shot twice in the back by an apparent intruder shortly after he filed for divorce from Jill.
+William Coit Jr. was killed on March 29, 1972, shot twice in the back by an apparent intruder shortly after he filed for divorce from Jill.
 She was suspected of the murder, but the police could never find sufficient evidence to charge her.
 Additionally, she checked herself into a mental hospital to avoid further questioning.

-Shortly after Coit's death, Jill Coit moved to California, where she also persuaded an elderly gentleman to informally adopt her, and subsequently inherited "a large portion of his estate" after his death.
+Shortly after Coit's death, Coit moved to California, where she persuaded an elderly gentleman to informally adopt her, and subsequently inherited "a large portion of his estate" after his death.